Accessibility

 • Form Accessibility

 Correct form structure makes forms usable by people using screen readers.
 Form labels and fields also need to be next to each other on the page so all users can easily associate them.
-Learn more about forms & accessibility.
+Learn more about forms and accessibility.

 • Reading Level

 A person’s language fluency, regional or cultural history, and cognitive ability can all influence reading comprehension.
 We are working with content editors to lower the reading level of text on the website so content is easier to understand.
 We use the Federal Plain Language Guidelines to help us improve our content.
-Learn more about readability & accessibility.
+Learn more about readability and accessibility.

 Was this page helpful to you?